 The normative economic analysis contains value-based propositions, suggestions and hypotheses related to various economic problems.
 An evaluation of ‘good’ and ‘bad’ based on some ideology is often a feature of normative economic thinking.
 In other words, normative economics is all about ‘what should be’ rather than ‘what is’.
 Some examples would be concepts like Universal Basic Income or a statement like, “Taxes should be abolished.”

 - Deals with the behaviour, choices and incentives of individuals or individual companies.

 - Pioneered by economists such as Alfred Marshall.

 - Can be used to explain consumer behaviour, the theory of price and marketing principles.

 - Deals with the economy as a whole, including governments, corporations and regulatory institutions.

 - Pioneered by economists such as J.M.
 Keynes.

 - Can be used to explain aggregate market performance, unemployment, growth and overall market predictions.

-NCERT solutions for class 12 Economics Chapter 1 provides a broad degree of illustrative examples; which helps the students to comprehend and learn quickly.
-The above mentioned are the illustrations for class 12 CBSE syllabus.
-For more solutions and study materials of NCERT solutions for class 12 Economics, visit BYJU’S or download the app for more information and the best learning experience.
+NCERT Solutions for Class 12 Economics Chapter 1 provides a broad degree of illustrative examples; which helps the students to comprehend and learn quickly.
+The above mentioned are the illustrations for the Class 12 CBSE syllabus.
+For more solutions and study materials of NCERT solutions for Class 12 Economics, visit BYJU’S or download the app for more information.